-The site quotes this statement from John Adams “This would be the best of all possible worlds if there were no religion in it.”
-John Adams did in fact say this, and Jesus Christ did in fact say that “I am Christ; and shall deceive many.”
+This statement from John Adams was provided to make a point: “This would be the best of all possible worlds if there were no religion in it.”
+John Adams did, in fact, say this, and Jesus Christ did, in fact, say that “I am Christ; and shall deceive many.”
 Yes, I got that directly from the King James Bible and it is not a misquotation.
 BUT, let’s view the entire quotations in their context.

 First, let’s clear the name of Christ, here’s the entire quotation: